grame-cncm/faust/libraries/README.md

 ### "Standard" Functions

 "Standard" functions are here to simplify the life of new (or not so new) Faust coders.
 They are declared in `/libraries/doc/standardFunctions.md` and allow to point programmers to preferred functions to carry out a specific task.
-For example, there are many different types of lowpass filters declared in `filter.lib` and only one of them is considered to be standard, etc.
+For example, there are many different types of lowpass filters declared in `miscfilter.lib` and only one of them is considered to be standard, etc.

 ## The question of licensing/authoring/copyrigth